ahmedswailm/ReadCombofiles/README.md

 #######################################

-Your Combo must be as the below :
+* Your Combo must be as the below :

       Email@Host.com:password

+* Combo.txt must be in the same folder or change the path to the text file path

 ## Follow Me